 When the sun shines on objects such as the walls of the room and the inside furniture, these objects will absorb than radiate heat.
 Ever notice that your sofa or table is especially hot after being in the direct path of the sunlight, this is because they are radiating heat back into the room, which will make it even harder to cool a room that faces the sun.
 If you read my article Prepping for a winter power outage (do’s and don’ts), you will learn the items in your house will radiate cold temperatures also.

 Your number one priority when it comes to cooling off a room that faces the sun is to block out the sun shining inside the room.
 This way the objects inside the room will not be able to absorb as much heat as if they had been exposed to direct sunlight.
 This, in turn, will also limit or even deny heat radiation from your objects found in the room.
 Do note that you can find blind shades almost everywhere for fairly cheap, but before buying them make sure they have a reflective side as this will reflect the sun rays.
+If you want to know how to keep the house cool in summer naturally, then the best way for it is by using blind shades.

 If you buy any blind shade which doesn’t have a reflective side these will still work but the actual shade will start absorbing heat and then radiate it back into the room after a while.
 After you have installed the blind shades you will notice a big temperature difference between the outside and inside of the room.
 The problem with blind shades is that you will have somewhat constant darkness in your room, but this is a small price to pay for cooling off your room.
+If you are wondering how to protect room from sun heat, then the best way to do it is by using blind shades.

 The trick with cooling off your room with blind shades is to pull the blind shades down wright before the sun hits your room.